Only Murders In The Building recap: Let's talk about anxiety

 Only Murders In The Building feels like a return to season-one glory in this week’s episode.
-A renewed focus on Charles (Martin Short), Oliver (Steve Martin), and Mabel (Selena Gomez) investigating a murder?
+A renewed focus on Charles (Steve Martin), Oliver (Martin Short), and Mabel (Selena Gomez) investigating a murder?
 A new suspect emerging?
 Charles struggling in a romantic relationship?
 Tina Fey?
 Yes, season three’s “The White Room” has all the elements that worked for OMITB when it launched, with each getting a neat upgrade to mark the show’s evolution.
 The trio’s attention on the case stems from their individual anxieties—Charles doesn’t know how to function after his girlfriend, Joy (Andrea Martin), moves in with him.
 Oliver’s nervous because someone from the Death Rattle Dazzle’s cast is a potential killer and it could ruin his play.
 Mabel’s worried about finding an apartment and figuring out her career ambitions.

 OMITB taps into their insecurities in a big way, and it’s better for it.
 As funny and entertaining as the writing is, it’s always enhanced when the show digs into the leading trio’s personal lives and friendships organically.
 There’s a barrage of excellent quips in “The White Room,” but what makes it truly worthwhile is how—in a trademark grandiose way, of course—OMITB channels their insecurities.
 Look at Charles.
 He has no interest in sharing space with Joy and her 62-fish aquarium.
 (That’s a lot of freaking fish, Joy, no matter what you say.)
 Instead of talking to her about it like the grown man he is, he channels his anxieties by attempting to sing for Oliver’s play.
 The key word here is attempting.